Covid Q & A with Dr. Jack Aldridge

 - The church office is open.
 Staff members will maintain social distancing or wear masks when needing to work in closer proximity.
 Staff members who feel ill or showing any symptoms of COVID-19 are required to stay home.
 Sanitizing wipes and hand cleaner will be available for staff to clean their work areas throughout the day.

-- Visitors are limited to 5 minutes in the office and asked to stop at the glass greeting area of the office.
+- Visitors are limited to 5 minutes in the office .

 - Longer appointments for church business or counseling can be made.
 All persons involved are to wear masks and maintain social distancing practices.